-3.16 Wildlife Habitat and Biodiversity Models
+3.18 Wildlife Habitat and Biodiversity Models

-3.16.1 Florida Natural Areas Inventory Potential Habitats (October 2001, May 2007)
+3.18.1 Florida Natural Areas Inventory Potential Habitats (October 2001, May 2007)

-The FNAI database of habitats potentially used by rare and imperiled species of plants and animals shows that portions of the Plum Creek Property were mapped as potentially suitable habitat for some species:
+The FNAI database of habitats potentially used by rare and imperiled species of plants and animals shows that portions of the EASP Property were mapped as potentially suitable habitat for some species:

-- The western portion of the Plum Creek Property west of SR 121 and north of US 441 and a portion of the Lochloosa Conservation Easement were mapped as potentially suitable habitat for the eastern indigo snake. - The southeastern quadrant of the Property within the Murphree Wellfield Conservation Easement and the northern third of the Property east of Newnans Lake were mapped as potentially suitable habitat for the flatwoods salamander. - Portions of the Property near Newnans, Lochloosa, and Orange Lakes and Paynes Prairie were mapped as potentially suitable habitat for the bald eagle.
+- A portion of the Lochloosa Conservation Easement was mapped as potentially suitable habitat for the eastern indigo snake. - The southeastern quadrant of the Property within the Murphree Wellfield Conservation Easement and the northern third of the Property east of Newnans Lake were mapped as potentially suitable habitat for the flatwoods salamander. - Portions of the Property near Newnans, Lochloosa, and Orange Lakes and Paynes Prairie were mapped as potentially suitable habitat for the bald eagle.

-3.16.2 Strategic Habitat Conservation Areas (1994, 2009)
+3.18.2 Strategic Habitat Conservation Areas (1994, 2009)

-The FWC Closing the Gaps database (Cox et al. 1994) indicates that the larger wetlands systems on the Property were mapped as a Strategic Habitat Conservation Area (SHCA) for listed species of wading birds, and small areas of herbaceous wetlands along the shoreline of Orange Lake within the Lochloosa Conservation Easement were mapped as an SHCA for Florida sandhill cranes (Figure 3.16.2-1).
+The FWC Closing the Gaps database (Cox et al. 1994) indicates that the larger wetlands systems on the Property were mapped as a Strategic Habitat Conservation Area (SHCA) for listed species of wading birds, and small areas of herbaceous wetlands along the shoreline of Orange Lake within the Lochloosa Conservation Easement were mapped as an SHCA for Florida sandhill cranes (Figure 3.18.2-1).
 However, in the 2009 update report on FWC recommendations for SHCAs, Endries et al. (2009) concluded that SHCAs were no longer needed for wading birds and Florida sandhill cranes because population viability modeling revealed that these species have a low probability of decline over the next 100 years.
 The majority of the areas mapped as SHCA in 1994, within the Property, were located either within the existing conservation easements on the Property or areas proposed for conservation within the LTMP.
 Endries et al. (2009) mapped approximately half of the Property as an SHCA for the American swallow-tailed kite (Elanoides forficatus), and small areas of the Property east of Newnans Lake were mapped as an SHCA for Cooper's hawk (Accipiter cooperii).
-Neither of these raptors are listed as endangered, threatened, or species of special concern by either the USFWS or FWC.
+Neither of these raptors are listed as endangered, T, or SSC by either the USFWS or FWC.
 A very small area of the Property south of SR 20 and east of US 301 was mapped as an SHCA for the striped newt, a species that is a candidate for listing as threatened by the USFWS but is not listed by the FWC.

-3.16.3 Biodiversity Hot Spots (1994)
+3.18.3 Biodiversity Hot Spots (1994)